HouzuoGuo/laitos/doc/Daemon:-telnet-server.md

-# Daemon: plain text sockets
+# Daemon: telnet server

 ## Introduction
-The plain text sockets provide access to toolbox features via very basic client programs, such as `telnet`, `netcat`, and `HyperTerminal`.
+The plain text telnet server provide access to toolbox features via very basic client programs, such as `telnet`, `netcat`, and `HyperTerminal`.

 The sockets are served via both TCP and UDP ports in plain text.